 5 Ways to Live More Intentionally | No Side Bar

-6. Have a Bucket List and Use it!
+6. Avoid a regretful life: Have a Bucket List and Use it!

 All of the 5 principles mentioned so far should culminate in a bucket list.
-Just think about it; if you’re going to live intentionally and in the moment and spend your time wisely, then you ought to become clear about what you really want in life — and you need to actively go out and about to achieve those life goals.
+Just think about it; if you’re going to live intentionally and in the moment and spend your time wisely, and avoid a regretful life, then you ought to become clear about what you really want in life — and you need to actively go out and about to achieve those life goals.

 Note that your bucket list should not just revolve around travels and activities, but rather around everything in your life ranging from family, career, good deeds, milestones and so much more.
 To get started, read my The Ultimate Bucket List Resource Guide and for inspiration check out my 1000+ Bucket List.